ryan-mcclue/ryan-mcclue/src/knowledge.md

 - If noisy, might need a low-pass filter
 - If high dynamic range (ratio to lowest/highest) will need higher bit depth (which in turn gives lower quantisation errors)
-- If pure signal should, low bit depth to save on data
+- If pure signal should, low bit depth to save on data Often have internal channels, e.g. VREFINT is constant reference voltage for ADC, VBAT is voltage for backup power domain

 Reference voltage for analog sensors and ADCs is main source of noise, so it should be as stable as possible